cynthialo/cynthialo.github.io/README.md

 Before that, I was a Postdoctoral Research Associate in the Physical and Chemical Properties Division at the [National Institute of Standards and Technology](http://www.nist.gov) in Gaithersburg, Maryland ([research](https://www.nist.gov/mml/csd/chemical-informatics-research-group) [group](http://chem.uaf.edu/trainor/)).

-I received my PhD and MS in Chemical Engineering from the Massachusetts Institute of Technology in Cambridge, Massachusetts ([research group](http://web.mit.edu/troutgroup/)), and my BS in Chemical Engineering and Chemistry from the University of California, Berkeley.
+I received my PhD and MS in Chemical Engineering from the Massachusetts Institute of Technology ([research group](http://web.mit.edu/troutgroup/)), and my BS in Chemical Engineering and Chemistry from the University of California, Berkeley.